-Cost Liche King Construction 3 The Lab: This is a bead-sized room adjacent to the Liche King's lair.
-Place 1 ● in it.
+Cost Liche King Construction 3 The Lab: This is a bead-sized room adjacent to the Li- che King's lair.
+Place 1● in it.
 2 Menagerie: Take 1 wandering monster and place it in a new room near the Liche King's lair.
 The Liche King gets any loot the monster has.
-If there are no wandering monsters on the map, roll one up at random.
+If there are no wander- ing monsters on the map, roll one up at random.
 This monster still counts as a wandering monster, but does not move.
-This may only be built once.
 3 Bone Pit: Draw a fancy-looking pit descending from the Liche King's lair.
-This may only be built once.
 2 Shrine of Evil: Add this room near the Lich Lord's lair and place 1 in it.
-This odoes not count as part of the Liche King's loot.
+This is does not count as part of the Liche King's loot.
 2 Gate Room: Draw a gate room at a randomly selected entrance to the dungeon.
-Place 1● (a guard) minion in the room.
+Place $1 \bigoplus (a \text{ guard})$ minion in the room.
 This guard now fights as a wandering monster.
 This may be built once for each entrance to the dungeon.
-1 Tombs : Build additional empty tombs until the Liche King has no ○ left.
+1 Tombs: Build additional empty tombs until the Liche King has no () left.